 Although they may approach the middle and top of the tank – occasionally even jumping – they are primarily bottom dwellers and spend much of their time hanging around the aquarium floor.

-Because these fish can be aggressive towards certain breeds, you should do a little research to determine which breeds they are compatible with and which they are not.
+Because these fish can be aggressive towards certain breeds, you should do a little research to determine which tank mates they are compatible with and which they are not.

-Here are a few good tankmates for your Rainbow Shark:
+Here are a few good rainbow shark tank mates:

 Rainbow Sharks are one of the more territorial breeds of freshwater fish out there and do not take kindly to another fish entering their territory once they have claimed it as their own.

-Go with a smaller tank and your Rainbow Shark will likely become more aggressive than it has to be, tackling other fish in an attempt to claim what little space there is in the aquarium for itself.
+A 20 gallon tank is not suitable for a Rainbow Shark.
+Any tank smaller than 50 gallons and your Rainbow Shark will likely become more aggressive than it has to be, tackling other fish in an attempt to claim what little space there is in the aquarium for itself.

-If you are planning on keeping multiple Rainbow Shark, which, just to stress again, is ill-advised, you’re going to have to make room for a tank that is capable of holding at least 125 gallons of water.
+If you are planning on keeping multiple Rainbow Sharks, which, to stress again, is ill-advised, you’re going to have to make room for a tank that is capable of holding at least 125 gallons of water.

 - Min Tank Size: 50 Gallons